nextwebb/blog-posts/clchmc4aa000308jjdim721r8.md

 2. **Simplifying client code**: If an API endpoint is idempotent, clients can make multiple, indistinguishable requests without having to worry about generating unintended side effects. 💡 This can simplify the client code, as the client does not need to track the system's state or handle potential error cases 💪 .

-3. **Improving reliability**: Idempotent APIs are more reliable because clients can retry failed requests without worrying about altering the state of the system. 🔄 For example, consider the following idempotent code for a "transfer funds" endpoint 💰:
+3. **Improving reliability**: Idempotent APIs are more reliable because clients can retry failed requests without worrying about altering the system's state. 🔄 For example, consider the following idempotent code for a "transfer funds" endpoint 💰:

     ```javascript
     app.patch("/transfer", (req, res) => {